The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 Any other key - exit
 ```

-So your next task is to create a function `showOptions()` that logs this information to the screen.
+So your next task is to create a function `showOptions()` that *just* logs these options to the screen.
 Now, for the MVP, we're aren't doing all of the options.
-So it's up to you what you actually want this to output.
+So it's up to you what the output should be.
 All of them, or just add them as you go?
 It's up to you!
 This is your world.

 # Step 6: sayGoodbye
 To close out our program we need a function like: